 What is WANIC Skill Center?

 WANIC Skill Center is one of 13 Skill Centers in Washington State.
 Skill Centers are dedicated to offering high quality tuition free technical and professional training for high school aged students.
-WANIC operates as a cooperative school of seven local school districts.
-Member districts are; Bellevue, Everett, Issaquah, Lake Washington, Northshore, Riverview, and Snoqualmie Valley.
+WANIC operates as a cooperative consortium of eight local school districts.
+Member districts are: Bellevue, Everett, Issaquah, Lake Washington, Mercer Island, Northshore, Riverview, and Snoqualmie Valley.
 WANIC serves as a branch campus of all area high schools providing programs that would normally not be offered in a comprehensive high school due to high operative and equipment costs or not enough student enrollment at the school.
 WANIC is designed to help students get a head start on their career goals by providing focused training in specific professions.
 Programs are designed in three period blocks allowing the extended time to not only learn the theory of a subject, but to also get real hands-on experience.
-The programs are also personalized.
 Instructor to student ratio is low, allowing the Skill Center staff the time to get to know each student and address their unique learning styles.